James Rodriguez suffers calf injury to add to Real Madrid fitness woes | Goal.com

 James had been expected to leave Madrid this summer until Asensio picked up his injury in pre-season.

-The ex-Monaco star had been linked with a move to Napoli upon his return to the Spanish capital from a two-year loan spell at Bayern Munich.
+The ex-Monaco star had been linked with Napoli and Atletico Madrid upon his return to the Spanish capital from a two-year loan spell at Bayern Munich.

+Napoli president Aurelio De Laurentiis confirmed in June that they were in talks to sign James as coach Carlo Ancelotti wanted to reunite with his former Bayern player.

+However, De Laurentiis complained that Madrid were demanding too much for him and they ended up signing Mexico star Hirving Lozano from PSV instead.

-Saturday's clash was his first competitive appearance for the club since May 2017 and said afterwards that being in the Santiago Bernabeu again brought on a "unique feeling".
+Saturday's clash was James' first competitive appearance for the club since May 2017 and he spoke of the "unique feeling" he had that playing at Santiago Bernabeu again.

 And the Colombia international earned praise from coach Zinedine Zidane for his performance despite the disappointing result.